 /24th May 2016, Belarusian Telegraph Agency (BelTA)/

 Proprietary funds and borrowed money will be used to implement the project.
 The solar power plant will be built near the village of Blizhnyaya Rechitsa on a land plot as large as 200 ha.
-The land plot is now listed as land earmarked for investment projects in the area of industrial production and the construction of solar parks.
+The land plot is now listed as land earmarked for investment projects in industrial production and the construction of solar parks.
 The future solar power plant will be the most powerful one in the oblast.
 Power off-taker for this solar project will be the Mogilev Oblast electric company Mogilevenergo.
-The amount of electricity the solar park is expected to generate will satisfy the demand of several districts of Mogilev Oblast at once.
-The state budget is expected to receive about BYR 69.6 billion in tax revenues and other annual fees as a result of the project.
+The amount of electricity the solar park is expected to generate will satisfy the demand of several Mogilev Oblast districts at once.
+The state budget is expected to receive about BYR 69.6 billion in tax revenues and other annual fees resulting from the project.